okunator/cellseg_gsontools/README.md

 ### Geometry

-Geometrical features of nuclei can be calculated for a whole gdf.
+Geometrical features of nuclei can be calculated over all the cells in a gdf.
 They can be also computed using the summary-object showcased later.

 ```python
 from from cellseg_gsontools.geometry import shape_metric